-If you want to know how to prioritize tasks Windows 10, this quick guide will help you.
+If you want to know how to prioritize tasks in Windows 10, this quick guide is here to help.
 One advanced and practical way to boost your PC performance is to change the process priority.
 Setting the process priority is easy, but it can be tricky if you don’t have the right instructions.

-So how to set priority in task manager?
-And what is even process priority?
+So how to set priority in Task Manager?
+And what even is the process priority?
 This guide will answer these questions and more.

 Let’s begin.